malwaremily/infosec-news-briefs/README.md

 #### State-backed hackers breach telcos with custom malware
 * [BleepingComputer](https://www.bleepingcomputer.com/news/security/state-backed-hackers-breach-telcos-with-custom-malware/) : Bill Toulas "A previously unknown state-sponsored actor is deploying a novel toolset in attacks targeting telecommunication providers and IT firms in South Asia.
 The goal of the group — tracked as Harvester by researchers at Symantec who spotted it — is to collect intelligence in highly targeted espionage campaigns focusing on IT, telecom, and government entities."

+#### IcedID to XingLocker Ransomware in 24 hours
+* [DFIR Report](https://thedfirreport.com/2021/10/18/icedid-to-xinglocker-ransomware-in-24-hours/): "Towards the end of July, we observed an intrusion that began with IcedID malware and ended in XingLocker ransomware, a Mountlocker variant.
+XingLocker made its first appearance in early May of this year.
+The new group was featured in the AstroLocker ransomware blog, and it has been very active since then."

 ### 2021/10/19

 #### Oracle Releases October 2021 Critical Patch Update